Accel Entertainment (NYSE:ACEL) Issues FY 2021 Earnings Guidance

-Accel Entertainment (NYSE:ACEL) updated its FY 2021 earnings guidance on Monday.
-The company provided EPS guidance of – for the period.
+Accel Entertainment (NYSE:ACEL) issued an update on its FY 2021 earnings guidance on Monday morning.
+The company provided earnings per share guidance of – for the period.
 The company issued revenue guidance of $650 million-$705 million, compared to the consensus revenue estimate of $602.49 million.

-Several equities research analysts recently weighed in on the company.
-The Goldman Sachs Group upped their price target on Accel Entertainment from $14.50 to $15.50 and gave the stock a buy rating in a research note on Tuesday, January 26th.
-JPMorgan Chase & Co. assumed coverage on Accel Entertainment in a research note on Wednesday, April 14th.
-They issued an overweight rating and a $13.00 price target on the stock.
-Macquarie began coverage on Accel Entertainment in a research note on Monday, March 15th.
-They issued a neutral rating and a $13.00 price target on the stock.
-Zacks Investment Research cut Accel Entertainment from a hold rating to a sell rating in a research note on Tuesday, May 4th.
-Finally, Deutsche Bank Aktiengesellschaft increased their target price on Accel Entertainment from $12.00 to $13.00 and gave the stock a hold rating in a research note on Monday, March 22nd.
-One equities research analyst has rated the stock with a sell rating, two have issued a hold rating and three have given a buy rating to the company.
-The company has an average rating of Hold and an average target price of $13.58.
+Accel Entertainment (NYSE:ACEL) last announced its quarterly earnings data on Tuesday, March 16th.
+The company reported ($0.04) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.01) by ($0.03).
+The firm had revenue of $74.41 million during the quarter, compared to the consensus estimate of $70.60 million.
+Accel Entertainment had a negative return on equity of 5.46% and a negative net margin of 6.52%.
+As a group, equities research analysts expect that Accel Entertainment will post 0.11 EPS for the current year.

-In related news, CEO Andrew H. Rubenstein sold 50,000 shares of the stock in a transaction on Thursday, April 29th.
-The stock was sold at an average price of $13.11, for a total transaction of $655,500.00.
-Following the sale, the chief executive officer now directly owns 4,192,232 shares of the company’s stock, valued at $54,960,161.52.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-Also, Director David W. Ruttenberg sold 22,000 shares of the stock in a transaction on Monday, March 1st.
-The shares were sold at an average price of $11.47, for a total value of $252,340.00.
-Following the sale, the director now directly owns 523,455 shares in the company, valued at $6,004,028.85.
+In related news, CEO Andrew H. Rubenstein sold 9,051 shares of the business’s stock in a transaction that occurred on Tuesday, April 27th.
+The shares were sold at an average price of $13.01, for a total value of $117,753.51.
+Following the completion of the transaction, the chief executive officer now owns 4,192,232 shares of the company’s stock, valued at $54,540,938.32.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, CEO Andrew H. Rubenstein sold 25,000 shares of the business’s stock in a transaction that occurred on Thursday, March 18th.
+The stock was sold at an average price of $11.12, for a total transaction of $278,000.00.
+Following the completion of the transaction, the chief executive officer now directly owns 4,226,283 shares of the company’s stock, valued at approximately $46,996,266.96.
 The disclosure for this sale can be found here.
-Insiders have sold 224,397 shares of company stock worth $2,680,053 over the last ninety days.
+Insiders sold 224,397 shares of company stock valued at $2,680,053 in the last three months.
 19.51% of the stock is currently owned by insiders.

 Accel Entertainment, Inc, together with its subsidiaries, operates as a distributed gaming operator in the United States.
 It is involved in the installation, maintenance, and operation of video game terminals; redemption devices that disburse winnings and contain automated teller machine (ATM) functionality; and other amusement devices in authorized non-casino locations, such as restaurants, bars, taverns, convenience stores, liquor stores, truck stops, and grocery stores.